2025 - 2026 Work Plan

 Tournament Participation

-Each of our teams will compete in at least three qualifying tournaments – one early in the competition season to experience the event (the first time for some students), and to learn as much as possible about how their robot design compares to others.
-The remaining events will be scheduled between mid-December and early February.
+Coaches will be encouraged to schedule one qualifying tournament early in the competition season to experience the event (the first time for some students), and to learn as much as possible about how their robot design compares to others.
+Typically, one or two additional events will be scheduled between mid-December and early February.
 Team members’ parents and their coach will decide which specific events they attend.

 Team Registration and Tournament Fees

 Team registration fees and up to three qualifying tournament registration fees (per team) will be borne by the Club.
-Participation in a fourth qualifying event may be allowed for some teams, at the discretion of the Management Team.
-Additionally, if a team qualifies for the State of Michigan Championship the registration fee will be borne by the Club.
+Participation in a fourth qualifying event may be allowed for some teams, at the discretion of the Club’s Management Team.
+Additionally, if a team qualifies for the State of Michigan Championship, the registration fee will be borne by the Club.

 NOTE: Teams can only be registered for a tournament by the Club Treasurer.
 There will be no exceptions.